Bwh5316/Cash-Share-Proposal.io/ReadMe.md

 - Add Friend - Add a user by their username

-- Settings – Edit privacy, notifications, and personal information
+- Settings – Edit personal information

 - Log Out - Log out of account